Alexjs95/Laravel-Website-Advanced-Features/README.md

 Google ReCaptcha on registration page
-Added Gravatar to be displayed once user logs in Implemented pagination to display set number of topics on a page
+Added Gravatar to be displayed once user logs in Implemented pagination to display set number of topics on a page Better search mechanism using package searchable by nicolalopezj Stripe payment so that users can purchase ability to add images to their topic